-Rectal gastrografin

-Same dose as oral, diluted as per formulary 11.2e.
+- Rectal gastrografin - Same dose as oral, diluted as per formulary 11.2e.
 Consider rectal gastrografin if oral administration is not possible or if there is vomiting due to obstruction.
 This is rarely used and is a last resort.
 It can be administered under radiological guidance to achieve a guided approach.
 Watch for dehydration, a plain AXR at 1 hour may be required to exclude massive dilation.
-If the latter is present, urgent referral to a paediatric surgeon is required.

-Oral N-acetylcysteine

-Tastes like rotten eggs - the 200mg/ml injection can be given orally and should be mixed with water, orange juice, blackcurrant juice or cola to a concentration of 50mg/ml.
+If the latter is present, urgent referral to a paediatric surgeon is required. - Oral N-acetylcysteine tastes like rotten eggs The 200mg/ml injection can be given orally and should be mixed with water, orange juice, blackcurrant juice or cola to a concentration of 50mg/ml.
 Alternatively, 200mg granule sachets, 600mg capsules, 600mg tablets and 600mg effervescent tablets are available.

-1 month - 2 years 0.4 - 3 grams STAT
+1 month - 2 years 0.4 - 3g STAT

-2-6 years 2-3 grams STAT
+2-6 years 2 - 3g STAT

-≥7 years 4 - 6 grams STAT
+$\geq$ 7 years 4-6g STAT

-Moviprep®

-Klean-Prep has been discontinued so we are now using $Moviprep^{\ensuremath{\$}}$ - ONE $Moviprep^{\ensuremath{\$}}$ (sachet A + B contains 100 g Macrogol 3350) is roughly equivalent to TWO Klean-Prep (each sachet contains 59 g Macrogol 3350).

-Administration via an NG tube

-- Do NOT give in the presence of bile stained vomiting. - Solid food should not be given for at least 2 hours before starting treatment. - Add contents of 1 Moviprep® (one 'sachet A' and one 'sachet B) sachets to 2 litres water (although the manufacturer recommends adding to 1 litre of water this method ensures that the macrogol concentration is similar to Klean-Prep) - can be flavoured with a clear fruit cordial. - Do not administer just before bedtime due to risk of aspiration. - Patients must be reviewed after 1st 4 hours. - If not passing essentially clear fluid per rectum then a further 4 hour treatment can be given.

-- Monitor for hypoglycaemia, which can occur with CF diabetics undergoing this regimen. - Start at 10ml/kg/hour for 30 mins then if tolerated 20 ml/kg/hour for 30 mins. - If well tolerated rate can go up to 25 ml/kg/hour. - Maximum volume is 100 ml/kg or 4 litres (whichever is smaller) over 4 hours. - Repeat 4 hour treatment if necessary.
+- Polyethylene glycol (Klean-prep) - Do NOT give in the presence of bile stained vomiting. - Solid food should not be given for at least 2 hours before starting treatment. - Add contents of 1 sachet to 1 litre water can be flavoured with a clear fruit cordial.
+After reconstitution the solution can be kept in a refrigerator and discarded if unused after 24 hours. - Can be given orally or via NG tube (usually latter). - Do not administer just before bedtime due to risk of aspiration. - Patients must be reviewed after 1st 4 hours. - If not passing essentially clear fluid per rectum then a further 4 hour treatment can be given. - Monitor for hypoglycaemia, which can occur with CF diabetics undergoing this regimen. - Start at 10ml/kg/hour for 30 mins then 20 ml/kg/hour for 30 mins. - If well tolerated rate can go up to 25 ml/kg/hour. - Maximum volume is 100 ml/kg or 4 litres (whichever is smaller) over 4 hours. - Repeat 4 hour treatment if necessary. - Where Klean-Prep is not available Moviprep may be used in its place.
+A litre of Moviprep consists of one 'sachet A' and one 'sachet B' dissolved together in water to make one litre of solution.
+ONE Moviprep (sachet A + B contains 100g Macrogol 3350) is roughly equivalent to TWO Klean-Prep (each sachet contains 59g Macrogol 3350). - Oral Picolax: 1 2 years: 0.25 sachet STAT

-Oral administration

-Alternatively, Moviprep® (one 'sachet A' and one 'sachet B) can be given dissolved together in one litre of water.
-However, it is very important that additional fluids are also taken alongside.
-This can be water, clear soup, fruit juice (without pulp/fruit pip), soft drinks, tea and/or coffee without milk.
-It may be more palatable to chill the Moviprep® in ice.

-< 40kg: 25ml/kg (of Moviprep®) with additional fluids of 12.5ml/kg (total fluid 37.5ml/kg)

-40kg: 1000ml (of Moviprep®) with additional fluids of 500-1000ml (total fluid 1500-2000 ml).

-After reconstitution the solution can be kept in a refrigerator and discarded if unused after 24 hours.

-Oral Picolax:

-1 - 2 years: 0.25 sachet STAT

 2 - 3 years: 0.5 sachet STAT

 4 - 8 years: 1 sachet STAT

 9 years and over: 1 sachet STAT